 Should You Invest in the First Trust NASDAQ Transportation ETF (FTXR)?

 Additionally, sector ETFs offer convenient ways to gain low risk and diversified exposure to a broad group of companies in particular sectors.
 Industrials - Transportation/Shipping is one of the 16 broad Zacks sectors within the Zacks Industry classification.
-It is currently ranked 9, placing it in bottom 44%.
+It is currently ranked 8, placing it in top 50%.

 Index Details